Iddodo/emacs-snippets/README.md

 ## org-school-insert-folder-pdf-exam-checkboxes-under-subheading

 ![img](./media/checkboxes.gif)

 Under some heading for a course, prompt user for a directory in which they store its exams.
-Then create a subheading called \\&ldquo;EXAMS\\&rdquo;, under which all relevant exam PDF files will appear in the form of checkboxes.
+Then create a subheading called "EXAMS", under which all relevant exam PDF files will appear in the form of checkboxes.
 The idea was that I would use this to organize the methodology of solving exams.

 This function is obviously very tailored to my use case, and currently it does not offer any customization, and is not as clever as I would like it to be, but it definitely does the trick.

 I might make an effort to generalize the way it works in the future, and might even expand the idea to generate more useful workflows.